GIST: Targeted Data Selection for Instruction Tuning via Coupled Optimization Geometry: Theoretical Analysis

-where $B_{:k}$ is the $k$-th column of $B$ and $e_j$ is the standard basis vector.
-In particular, whenever the $W$-space curvature couples coordinates $j_1$ and $j_2$ along a nonzero direction $B_{:k}$, the LoRA-parameter Hessian contains a nonzero off-diagonal entry. \end{theorem}

-Theorem~\ref{thm:lora_offdiag_maintext} shows that coupling is not an artifact of optimization noise: it is \emph{structurally induced} by the bilinear parameterization $BA$ and manifests as genuine off-diagonal curvature in LoRA parameter space.
+Thus, the LoRA-parameter Hessian contains explicit cross-block terms between $A$ and $B$.
+In particular, when $k=k'$, the mixed derivative between $B_{ik}$ and $A_{kj}$ contains the additional term $(\mathbf G_W)_{ij}$, which arises directly from the bilinear parameterization $BA$.
+Whenever the right-hand side of Eq.~\eqref{eq:lora_cross_maintext} is nonzero for some $(i,j,k,k')$, the LoRA-parameter Hessian has a nonzero cross-block entry that cannot be represented by a diagonal preconditioner. \end{theorem} Theorem~\ref{thm:lora_offdiag_maintext} shows that coupling is not an artifact of optimization noise: it is \emph{structurally induced} by the bilinear parameterization $BA$ and manifests as genuine cross-block curvature between the LoRA factors $A$ and $B$.
 The full proof is provided in Appendix~\ref{app:lora_offdiag_proof}.

 Geometrically, a diagonal preconditioner can only \emph{rescale} coordinate axes; it cannot represent the \emph{rotation/shear} encoded by off-diagonal curvature.
 Concretely, even in 2D, if $\mathbf{H}= $ with $\rho\neq 0$, then for any diagonal $\mathbf{D}=\mathrm{diag}(d_1,d_2)$,